cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 - Key: `"legal_urls/privacy_policy"`

    Specifies the privacy policy URL to be shown on the CAS login/logout screen.
 If this key is null or does not exist the corresponding link "Privacy Policy" will not be shown.
 The changes are effective after a restart of the CAS Dogu.

+- Key: `"session_tgt/max_time_to_live_in_seconds"`

+Maximum session timeout - TGT will expire after defined timespan regardless the usage

+- Key: `"session_tgt/time_to_kill_in_seconds"`

+Idle session timeout -  TGT will expire sooner if no further requests keep the session alive

 ##### cockpit